goodchai0/FastApi_MongoDb/README.md

 - Description: Retrieve all products from the db.
 - Response:
 - Status: 200 OK
-- Body: List of products
+- Body: List of products.

 ```bash
 [